 Which skin cream is best for YOU?
 Ask your genes.

-AQP3 gene along with CLDN1 are known to regulate skin hydration, skin barrier recovery and wound healing.
+The AQP3 and CLDN1 genes are known to regulate skin hydration, skin barrier recovery, and wound healing.

-Order your DNA-based Skin Care reports to see which genetic variations contribute to your skin condition
+Order your DNA-based Skin Care reports to see which genetic variations contribute to your skin features.

 Explore your genes:

-See which genetic variations contribute to your skin conditions
+Discover the genetic variations that contribute to your skin features.

 About Silverberry Genomix